abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 	- `R`: Currently Running
 	- `PD`: Waiting for Resources (Pending)
 - `TIME`: The length of time the job has been running.
 If the job hasn't started it will say `0:00`.
 - `NODES`: The number of 'nodes' that the job has requested.
-A 'node' is a collection of many CPUs, and OzSTAR has a few different types of node with different abouts of CPUs on each.
+A 'node' is a collection of many CPUs.
+OzSTAR has a few different types of node with different abouts of CPUs on each.
 For example the `john` (`PARTITION = skylake`) nodes have 32 CPUs each.
-- `NODELIST(REASON)`: If the job is running (`ST = R`) this is the list of nodes that the job is using.
+- `NODELIST(REASON)`: If the job is currently running (`ST = R`) this is the list of nodes that the job is using.
 If the job is pending (`ST = PD`) this is why the job is pending.

-You can also use the [OzSTAR Job Monitor Website](https://supercomputing.swin.edu.au/monitor/) for a graphical view of all the job that are running and in the queue.
+You can also use the [OzSTAR Job Monitor Website](https://supercomputing.swin.edu.au/monitor/) for a graphical view of all the jobs that are running and in the queue.

 ## Canceling a Job
 Sometimes you will have a job that you need to cancel for some reason.
 You can cancel a running or submitted job at any time with `scancel jobid`.